Sample Press Releases for Activism Campaigns

 Rob’s food waste campaign has been covered by over 50 media outlets since it began on August 9th and has been picked up nationally as well.
 A sample of in studio, in the field, and newspaper stories can be viewed at #DonateNotDump Media.
 A few of the media outlets include, USA Today, Detroit Free Press, ABC Chicago, Fox Chicago, NBC- The Morning Blend, Fox 6 Milwaukee, WKOW Wake Up Wisconsin, ABC 27 Madison, and the Wisconsin State Journal.

-Here is a sample email from September 23rd 2014 on my second bike ride across America.
+Here is a sample email from September 23rd 2014 on my second bike ride across the United States.

 I am an adventurer and activist on a mission to inspire American’s to live happy, healthy, and free.
-I’m currently cycling across America eating only food I find in dumpsters to raise awareness about food waste (We throw away $165 billion worth of food per year while 1 in 7 Americans is hungry).
+I’m currently cycling across the United States eating only food I find in dumpsters to raise awareness about food waste (We throw away $165 billion worth of food per year while 1 in 7 Americans is hungry).

 I’ll be ending my #DonateNotDump tour in New York, and will be there from September 26th – September 30th (eating out of dumpsters of course).
 I will be making a huge display of perfectly good food found in New York City grocery store dumpsters on September 30th at Union Square from 5:00-8:00 PM, hosting my final Food Waste Fiasco .
 It will be a very eye opening visual of food waste and I can’t think of a better organization than CBS This Morning to cover it!